 The priest or deacon you choose to prepare you for marriage is responsible for guiding you through the process.
 Below we summarize for you what this will involve for the Diocese of Pensacola-Tallahassee and the State of Florida.

-A meeting on-site for all couples with the Basilica Wedding Committee is required not more than nine months prior to your potential date.
+A meeting on-site for all couples with the Basilica Wedding Committee is required not more than nine months prior to your potential date, whether you live in the Diocese of Pensacola-Tallahassee or not.
 During this initial meeting the marriage process will be thoroughly reviewed, the couple will given the directions for the taking of the FOCCUS instrument, and some initial Catholic canonical paperwork will take place.
 Please bring your signed contract agreement and deposit to this meeting.
 Plan on 45 minutes to one hour for this meeting.
 No date is confirmed prior to this meeting.
-Please submit your availability for said meeting Linda Wulf.
+Please submit your availability for said meeting with Linda Wulf.
 Diocesan policy states that you must begin preparing for your marriage with a priest or deacon no less than six months prior to your wedding, preferably with the clergyman who will officiate at your wedding, if he resides in the Diocese of Pensacola-Tallahassee.
 A donation to your presider is not included in the offering that you make to the church.

 With your clergyman you will need to complete a Pre-Nuptial Questionnaire.
 This will require you to obtain recently issued baptismal certificates within six months for both bride and groom, if they are Catholic, and perhaps the acquisition of certain permissions from the Diocese.
 If either Catholic party or both belong to a parish other than the Basilica, the Pastor Permission Form is to be submitted at the above meeting with the Wedding Committee.
 Your preparation will also involve the taking of the FOCCUS survey or another similar type pre-marriage survey, which is an instrument used to help couples to identify aspects of their relationship where greater communication is needed.